Psychology for health matters

 Traumatic events can wound our sense of safety and beliefs about ourselves, others and the world.
 We can get stuck in emergency mode, re-living past events as if they are still happening.

-Medical trauma can happen when someone is overwhelmed by distressing events that happen as part of their health care.
-This can include internal events such as difficulty breathing, or unconsciousness, or external events like being in an ambulance, or being held down for a blood test.
+Trauma can happen when someone is overwhelmed by distressing events that happen as part of their health care.
+This can include internal events such as difficulty breathing, unconsciousness and life altering injury, or external events like being in an ambulance or being held down for a blood test.
 Receiving a diagnosis or being bullied because of a visible difference can also be traumatic.

-Psychological therapy can help to process and resolve these traumatic memories.
+Psychological therapy can help to process and resolve these, and other traumatic memories.

 EMAIL TO ARRANGE A FREE 20-MINUTE CONSULTATION